 RESP Registered Education Savings Plan

-The Canada Education Savings Grant CESG matches 20% on the first $2,500 contributed annually to a maximum of $500 a year $7,200 overall for a child under the age of 18, plus possible catch up on CESG Grants.
+The RESP registered education savings plan interest income and investment growth earned within an RESP are not taxed as long as the funds remain in the RESP registered education plan.
+The Canada’s education savings grant CESG matches 20% on the first $2,500 contributed annually to a maximum of $500 a year $7,200 overall for a child under the age of 18 plus possible catch-up on CESG grants.

-Canada Education Savings Grant CESG Federal Government pays a subsidy for each Child that is a Beneficiary of an RESP from the day the Child is born, until his/her 17th Birthday.
+RESP education savings grant CESG is federal government pays a subsidy for each child, that is a beneficiary of registered education savings plan the RESP contribution started from the day the child is born, until his/her 17th birthday.

-The RESP will be required to repay CESG money in certain situations, such as when a beneficiary does not pursue higher education or the plan is terminated.
+The termination of registered education savings plan., for Canadian federal government subsidy program will be required to repay the CESG Canada education savings grants funding which a money in certain situations; such as when the child a beneficiaries chooses not pursued a higher education such college and or university then the RESP plan will be terminated.